t83714/fractal-component/docs/Introduction/BeginnerTutorial/RandomGif/ExternalInterfaces.md

 };
 ```

-> Component users generally don't need to set `appContainer` to explicitly provide `AppContainer` instance to the component as `AppContainerUtils` will auto-create an `appContainer` and reuse it if `AppContainerUtils` can't find a `appContainer` at [various places](../../../api/AppContainerUtils.md#appcontainerutilsgetappcontainer)
+> Component users generally will not want to provide `AppContainer` instance explicitly through Component Props `appContainer`.
+Passing it through React Context will always be easier.
+Moreover, if you don't create an `AppContainer` instance, Component Manager will auto-create one during the initialisation and share among all components.

 > Besides the component properties defined above, users can always set `namespacePrefix` property to set the `namespace prefix` of the component.